 Dr Roy is an Oxford based biomedical scientist, with degrees in Biomedical Science and Computer Science.
-He is a Research Fellow at the Institute for Translational Medicine at the University of Buckingham (BITM).
 Additionally, Avi advises academia, biotech, governments, and pharma startups.
 Including: